 Once a fortnight, remove the balls and place them in another bowl of lukewarm water.
 Gently squeeze or roll them to remove the thin layer of dirt from its outer coat, and relocate them back into their original vase.
 As mentioned before, replace at least a third of the water per week to prevent the spread of bacteria.

-Poor water hygiene should be prevented as the Balls will develop green or brown patches that'll feel mushy when touched.
+Poor water hygiene should be prevented as the Balls will develop brown patches that'll feel mushy when touched.
 Replace at least a third of its water to prevent unhealthy bacteria from festering on the surface.